 IMPORTANT Website terms of use and cookie statement

-Curators from the RIBA Drawings and Archives team are currently cataloguing the extensive archive of the important post-war British architectural practice, Colin St John Wilson and Partners.
+Curators from the RIBA Drawings and Archives team recently catalogued the extensive archive of the important post-war British architectural practice, Colin St John Wilson and Partners.

 Eric Winter perspective drawing of the entrance of the British Library.
 RIBA Collections

-One of the expected outcomes of the project is a greater understanding of the work of MJ Long.
+One of the outcomes of the project was an enriched understanding of the work of MJ Long.
 Long came to work for the practice in 1965, and married Wilson in 1972.
 She was a talented architect who undertook critically well-received commissions in her own name, but her central role in the work of Colin St John Wilson and Partners has occasionally been obscured.
-Unpicking the contribution that MJ Long, and other partners, made to the design of the Wilson practice’s major commissions will be a central theme of the project.
+Unpicking the contribution that MJ Long, and other partners, made to the design of the Wilson practice’s major commissions was a central theme of the project.

 Colin St John Wilson and MJ Long.
 RIBA Collections

 The archive contains 174 boxes of manuscript and correspondence material, 16 models, more than 23,000 drawings and 31 folders of photographs, as well as a substantial body of work related to Wilson’s theoretical writings.
-The Colin St John Wilson and Partners project will sort, appraise and catalogue this extensive archive to produce a publicly searchable finding aid.
-Archival material will be rehoused and preserved permanently as part of the RIBA Collections, creating a significant research and educational resource.
+The project sorted, appraise and catalogued this extensive archive to produce a publicly searchable finding aid.
+Archival material was also rehoused and preserved permanently as part of the RIBA Collections, creating a significant research and educational resource.

 Board for a 'Vertical City' development for presentation at CIAM X, Dubrovnik.
 Colin St John Wilson and Peter Carter.
 RIBA Collections